keylogme/keylogme-zero/README.md

 ### Security

 A keylogger is a tool that records the keystrokes on a computer.
 It can be used for good or bad purposes.
 Of course, our intention is to use it for good purposes.
-How can you trust that?, well the code is completely open source, no dependencies and it stores your data locally in your computer, there is no connection to the internet.
+How can you trust that?, well, the code is completely open source, it does not have 3rd party dependencies and it stores your data locally in your computer (your data does not leave your computer).

 The online viewer does not need an account to use it.
 You can use it anonymously to visualize your stats.